Tom Boardman (racing driver): Early years

 Boardman first started driving cars at a very young age on the farmland where his father's recovery business was based.
 After a chance visit to a local 1/4-mile oval track he and his dad were taken with the idea of entering a car and so Boardman's first experience of competitive motorsport was in 1993, in Ministox.
-Four seasons and four championships later he moved on to autograss where he took two further championships in two seasons.
+Four seasons and four championships later, he moved on to autograss where he took two further championships in two seasons.

-After these early successes he moved into the brand new T-Car Series for 1999 where he took seven wins from eight races to come out on top of a field of promising youngsters.
-A fast-pass to motorsport success seemed assured.
+Building upon those early triumphs, Boardman stepped into the newly founded T-Car Series in 1999, where he dominated the competition by winning seven out of eight races and emerged as a rising star in motorsport.

-In 2000 he acquired a Peugeot 306 which, having waited patiently for his 16th birthday to comply with the rules, he entered in selected rounds of the National Saloons Championship.
+In 2000, Boardman acquired a Peugeot 306 which, having waited patiently for his 16th birthday to comply with the rules, he entered in selected rounds of the National Saloons Championship.
 This was just one small step away from the British Touring Car Championship and his arrival on the scene at such a young age sparked many people to question whether or not he was too young.

 British Touring Car Championship (2001–2002)

 Boardman on the grid in 2001, his debut BTCC season.

 Boardman would become the youngest driver in the history of the BTCC (a record he would hold until the following year when Tom Chilton made his debut) when he joined the Production Class of the 2001 Season with his family-run Tom Boardman Racing team.

-The following season he joined Peter Briggs' Edenbridge Racing team, finishing 6th in the production class in a BMW (well behind team-mate Norman Simon), before joining John Batchelor's Team Varta in 2003.
+The following season, Boardman joined Peter Briggs' Edenbridge Racing team, finishing sixth in the production class in a BMW (well behind team-mate Norman Simon), before joining John Batchelor's Team Varta in 2003.
 Both years were trying with 2002 seeing him struggle with rear wheel drive and his 2003 blighted by his teams mistakes towards the end of the season which meant that, despite winning more races than any other driver, he would finish only fourth in the final class positions.

 Boardman has always looked to compete in a large variety of machinery and took to the rally stages towards the end of 2003, with some success, and this led to the formation of Special Tuning (UK) Ltd. He has also competed in the Renault Clio Winter Series with TCR and has tested a number of BTCC cars including the VLR Peugeot 307 and the Seat Leon.